Environmental Management

 Structures and Systems

-ITOCHU was the first trading company to acquire ISO14001 certification in 1997 and is working to continuously improve its sustainability promotion system.
-We recognize that our business activities can have an impact on the global environment and society and so are looking to take a precautionary approach to environmental and social risks.
-To that end, we have built a sustainability management system to assess in advance the impact in regards to new investments in particular together with the products we handle.
-Under this system we formulate targets every year for items related to environmental and social risks, environment conserving businesses, saving energy, saving resources, GHG emissions reduction and other climate change related risks.
+ITOCHU recognizes that our business activities can have an impact on the global environment and society and so are looking to take a precautionary approach to environmental and social risks.
+To that end, we have built a sustainability management system including EMS to assess in advance the impact in regard to new investments in particular together with the products we handle.
+Under this system we formulate targets every year for items related to environmental and social risks, environment conserving businesses, saving energy, saving resources, greenhouse gas (GHG) emissions reduction and other climate change related risks.
 We then assess and analyze the progress, and we move through the PDCA cycle to reliably achieve our targets.

 Refer to: ITOCHU’s Sustainability Promotion Structure